STUDENT ACCESS AND DISABILITY SERVICES

 - Attention Deficit Hyperactivity Disorder (ADHD):

 - Copy of a recent diagnostic report, which states the DSM diagnosis, symptoms and functional limitations, instruments and procedures used to make the diagnosis, and dosage, type and frequency of your medication.
+This can be from your treating and prescribing general practitioner if they feel they can provide the necessary care and documentation.

 - Copy of a recent diagnostic report, which states the DSM diagnosis, symptoms and functional limitations, instruments and procedures used to make the diagnosis, and dosage, type and frequency of your medication.
+This can be from your treating and prescribing general practitioner if they feel they can provide the necessary care and documentation.

 - Other: